The Great Gatsby

 Tom's problem is that he peaked too early, playing football at Yale.
 It's hard to be satisfied with a normal life of playing polo and yachting when you've been a gridiron star.

 "It'll show you how I've gotten to feel about – things.
 Well, she was less than an hour old and Tom was God knows where.
 I woke up out of the ether with an utterly abandoned feeling, and asked the nurse right away if it was a boy or a girl.
 She told me it was a girl, and so I turned my head away and wept.
 'All right,' I said, 'I'm glad it's a girl.
 And I hope she'll be a fool – that's the best thing a girl can be in this world, a beautiful little fool.' "(1.118)

-Daisy pretends that she's happy she's had a girl, but she's not—and we can't blame her.
-Girls definitely seem to be the losers in this world—of any class.
+Daisy pretends that she's happy she's had a girl, but she's not.
+Girls of any class seem to be the losers in this world (thanks, 1920s!), and Daisy, as you could imagine, isn't psyched about that.